Akanksha Infertility Clinic

-The Akanksha Infertility Clinic is a women's health centre located in Anand, Gujarat, India, and headed by Dr Nayna Patel.
+The Akanksha Infertility Clinic is a women's health centre located in Anand, Gujarat, India, and headed by Dr. Nayna Patel.
 The clinic was founded in 1999, and was originally focused on In Vitro Fertilization.
-India declared commercial surrogacy legal in 2002; however the clinic did not begin to do surrogacy until 2004.
+India declared commercial surrogacy legal in 2002, however the clinic did not begin to do surrogacy until 2004.
 Patel, who appeared on Oprah Winfrey's talk show in 2007, has produced more than 1000 surrogate babies as of October 2015.

-Patel states that "we provide a legitimate service to those in need, whether it is the couple who desperately want a child or the woman who wishes to change her circumstances, to educate her children, build a house or pay off debts."
+Patel stated that "[the clinic] provide[s] a legitimate service to those in need, whether it is the couple who desperately want a child or the woman who wishes to change her circumstances, to educate her children, build a house or pay off debts."

 Surrogacy

-Surrogacy involves the infertile couple going to the clinic, requesting a surrogate, and essentially renting her womb for the next nine months.
-The surrogate will be implanted with the sperm and egg, and hopefully after having a successful birth, will give up the child to its parents.
-The women are then paid.
-Dr. Patel pays her surrogates around 400,000 rupees ($6,500).
-Couples are charged an average of $25,000 to $30,000 per baby.
+Surrogacy at the clinic involves an infertile couple going to the clinic and requesting a surrogate.
+The surrogate will then be implanted with an egg and sperm, and, if the birth was successful, give up the child to the couple to raise it.
+The surrogates are then paid around 400,000 rupees ($6,500), while couples are charged an average of $25,000 to $30,000 per baby.

 Of the women who work as surrogates "nearly half described themselves as housewives and the rest were a mix of domestic, service, and manual laborers".
 Most of them are married and have children of their own.
 They must live at the clinic, are heavily monitored and restricted, and are not allowed sex for the duration of their pregnancy.
-Their young children are allowed to stay with them, as a way to prevent to the women from getting attached to the baby they are carrying.
+Their young children are allowed to stay with them, as a way to prevent the women from getting attached to the baby they are carrying.
 During their required stay "residents are offered daily English classes and weekly lessons in computer use" and the director "arranges film screenings and gives out school backpacks and pencil boxes to surrogates' children".

-In India, "surrogacy...is slated to add $2 billion to the nation's gross domestic product".
-So the country gets money, the surrogates get the needed money, and a couple gets a baby.

-For comparison, in the US, the cost is $150,000, in a handful of states where it is permitted.

-For surrogates, the compensation outweighs the downside.
-A recent surrogate was the wife of an auto-rickshaw driver with three daughters of her own. she had to live in a hostel for nine months with 60 other surrogates so the clinic could monitor her health.

 Akanksha claims an implantation success rate of 44%, similar to other Indian clinics, compared with a US norm of 31%.